-50. Technorati tag pages rank well in Yahoo! and MSN, and to a lesser extent in Google.
+50. Technorati tag pages rank well in Yahoo! and MSN (now Bing), and to a lesser extent in Google.
 Even if your blog is fairly new you can have your posts featured on the Technorati tag pages by tagging your posts with relevant tags.

 52. Web 2.0-ify your site.
 People love to link to anything with AJAX.
 Even in the narrowest of niches, there is some kind of useful functionality you can build with AJAX, then promote these features on design blogs.